 Here is the list of the top 10 K-dramas that carried the Korean Wave:

-- NOTE: This article is purely written for entertainment purposes.
+NOTE: This article is purely written for entertainment purposes.
 The dramas are given this ranking based on the author’s opinion.
-The author does not wish to force his/her/their perspective on anyone and does not deem the rankings to be absolute.
-Enjoy the listicle with a light heart and a happy mind!
+The author does not aim to impose his/her/their viewpoint on anyone and does not consider the rankings to be absolute.
+Enjoy this listicle with a light heart and a pleasant mind!

 10. My Mister